Content

 Written by:

 Attention deficit hyperactivity disorder (ADHD) is commonly associated with impulsivity, hyperactivity, and inattention.
-However, many are not aware that chronic fatigue can also be a significant part of the ADHD experience [1*] .
-The persistent feeling of being tired is not just about physical exhaustion; it can also manifest as mental and emotional weariness.
+However, many are not aware that chronic fatigue can also be a significant part of the ADHD experience — one study found that 62% of people with ADHD [1*] have it.

 This article explores the intricacies of ADHD-related fatigue.
 We will delve into its various forms and the underlying causes that contribute to this overwhelming sense of tiredness.